About

 Healthcare

-Health care expenses come from an average of insurance premiums and out-of-pocket costs.
-The data assumes families purchase the lowest cost available insurance plan under the Affordable Care Act.
-Data comes from Kaiser Family foundation and U.S. Department of Health and Human Services (HHS).
+Healthcare expenses come from average insurance premiums and out-of-pocket costs.
+The estimate assumes families purchase the lowest-cost available insurance plan under the Affordable Care Act.
+Data comes from Kaiser Family Foundation and the U.S. Department of Health and Human Services (HHS).

 Other Costs